CodeRush-App/Backend/README.md

 ---

-For more details, see inline code comments.
+For more details, see inline code comments and Swagger API docs.